• Skip to primary navigation

 🥡 Storing & Reheating

-You can refrigerate or freeze this bread although because of the high fruit content of this quick bread, keeping it in the fridge is my preferred method of storage.
+You can refrigerate or freeze leftovers although because of the high fruit content of this quick bread, keeping it in the fridge is my preferred method of storage.

 Refrigeration